-- Be able to evaluate economic examples as they related to personal incentives and to recognize the key concept of opportunity - Be able to set-up and identify, both graphically and in words, a competitive market model's associated components and outcomes (demand, supply, price, equilibrium) and their link to utility theory, and various production decisions - Be able to calculate both marginal and average costs for a variety of data sets and be able to use them appropriately within decision-making evaluations of choices. - Understand the value of the competitive market model's outcome as a benchmark for evaluating more realistic models of industrial organization such as Monopoly and other types of markets. - Recognize and apply 'economic thinking' to various policy issues and applied problems, incorporating appropriately both positive and normative elements of analysis, with measures of efficiency and equity. - In addition, students may be introduced to a subset of the following: - o Elasticity as a measure of quantity's responsiveness to changes in prices or income - o Maximizing behavior and the limitations of rationality assumptions for households (as consumers), firms (as producers); indifference curves and budget constraints.
+- Be able to evaluate economic examples as they related to personal incentives and to recognize the key concept of opportunity cost. - Be able to set-up and identify, both graphically and in words, a competitive market model's associated components and outcomes (demand, supply, price, equilibrium) and their link to utility theory, and various production decisions - Be able to calculate both marginal and average costs for a variety of data sets and be able to use them appropriately within decision-making evaluations of choices. - Understand the value of the competitive market model's outcome as a benchmark for evaluating more realistic models of industrial organization such as monopoly and other types of markets. - Recognize and apply 'economic thinking' to various applied problems, incorporating both positive and normative elements of analysis, with measures of efficiency and equity. - Elasticity as a measure of quantity's responsiveness to changes in prices or income. - Maximizing behavior and the limitations of rationality assumptions for households (as consumers), firms (as producers); indifference curves and budget constraints.